brunini/raspson/README.md

 # raspson
-Control GPIOs from Raspberry Pi using JSON-RPC
+Control all GPIOs pins from your Raspberry Pi using JSON-RPC 2.0 over http.

-You really should consider another implementation.
+You really should consider use another implementation.